mrexclamationmark/GNU-Linux-Configuration/README.md

 **Tweaks:**

-Each subsystem tweaks is tuned for low latency in a balanced way (Equalness, while keeping the low latency idea).

 CFS tweaks: Tuned for low latency in a balanced way (To reduce CPU overhead).

 Memory tweaks: Tuned to balance CPU usage and reduce memory footprint.

-Network tweaks: Network buffers tuned to 2Mb and using qdisc cake and TCP westwood to defeat bufferbloat.
+Network tweaks: Network buffers tuned to 2Mb and using qdisc cake and TCP westwood to defeat bufferbloat (with the qdisc (OpenRC/Systemd) service).

 I/O tweaks: Tuned for low latency using BFQ for mechanical harddrives, SSD's and flash memory use no I/O scheduler.